 (Pelle Almgren/vox, Max Lorentz/keys, Mats Grundstrom/gtr, Chris Montgomery/dr) June 2011

 Pelle came up with this gig, and it was great.
-We has a wonderful band, all of whom were great players and which included keys for the first time, and we even performed an ancient Sparks tune.
+We had a wonderful band, all of whom were great players and which included keys for the first time, unless you count all the other times, and we even performed an ancient Sparks tune from an earlier century.

 3. Ex’n’Pop, Berlin, Germany